Why Social Engineering is dangerous to you?

 How exactly?

-I elaborated many anti-social engineering methods and programs, including the special course «The Missing Part of OSINT: Social Engineering».
-Check it out first and then get back to me if you need even more knowledge.
+I elaborated many anti-social engineering methods and programs, including the special course «The Dark Art of Social Engineering and HUMINT.
+Find out how hackers and spies steal your secrets — and how to stop them«.